AndreasZachariae/semantic_hierarchical_graph/README.md

 - [x] clear bridge edges in the beginning with dist_transform or ws_erosion
 - [ ] Detect if the whole room is a corridor (With corridor width thresholds) and don't collapse rectangles in other rooms -> Add is_corridor flag to rooms
 - [ ] Adjust planning in graph for multiple possible paths.
 Plan all paths and compare lenghts for shortest
-- [ ] Make sure correct distances are in the graph edges
+- [ ] Make sure correct hierarchy distances are in the graph edges

 Every bridge point has to be connected